-Results of the 3rd edition of Call of Projects for the Prevention and Fighting of Forest Fires
+Results of the 3rd edition of Call Projects for the Prevention and Combating of Forest Fires

-These projects aim to promote scientific research and innovation, enabling the production of new knowledge and strengthening technical skills in different areas important for the prevention and combat of rural fires, from a multidisciplinary perspective, and incorporating a component of dissemination and application of the results that may be obtained.
+These projects aim to promote scientific research and innovation, enabling the production of new knowledge and strengthening technical skills in different areas that are important for preventing and combating rural fires, from a multidisciplinary perspective, and incorporating a component for disseminating and applying the results that are obtained.

-The 19 selected projects are distributed in the following research areas:
+The 19 selected projects are distributed across the following areas of research:

-– Attitudes and behaviors in relation to fire prevention and fighting and land management – 3 projects;
+– Attitudes and behaviors regarding fire prevention and control and land management – 3 projects;

 – Management and valorization of biomass in rural areas – 4 projects;